archetype-themes/plugin-theme-component/docs/Sections.md

 ## Install a Section

-A section can be installed within a Shopify Theme.
+When part of a collection, a section can be installed within a Shopify Theme.
 Please read the [Themes](Themes.md) documentation to learn more.